 And sadly, this was the second time my site had crashed… In fact, the first of the big crashes came the day I launched my first ebook.
-Sales were rolling in, I was glued to my computer in glee as the product flew off the proverbial shelves… then suddenly my site was completely inaccessible!
+Sales were rolling in, and I was glued to my computer in glee as the product flew off the proverbial shelves… then suddenly my site was completely inaccessible!

-It took me 5 days of calling my then current hosting service (Bluehost) and attempting to get the site back up.
+It took me 5 days of calling my then-current hosting service (Bluehost) and attempting to get the site back up.

 Then later, when I had a post go viral the next month and suddenly I was dealing with the same issues all over again!